Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Single Turn Case

 \subsection{From the typical point}

 Let the number of intersections from the origin within a distance $t$ be $N_t$.
 Furthermore, let $[N_t]$ denote the set $\{1, 2, \ldots, N_t\}$.
 As per the property of \ac{PLP}, $N_t$ is Poisson distributed with intensity $2\lambda t$~\cite{dhillon2020poisson}.
-Accordingly, the \ac{CCDF} of $D$ is evaluated as one minus the void probability, which is calculated as follows. \begin{theorem} Restricted to the single turn case, the distribution of the shortest path length from the typical point of the \ac{PLCP} to another point of the \ac{PLCP} is
+Accordingly, the \ac{CCDF} of $D$ is evaluated as one minus the void probability. \begin{theorem} Restricted to the single turn case, the distribution of the shortest path length from the typical point of the \ac{PLCP} to another point of the \ac{PLCP} is

+\end{theorem} \begin{IEEEproof} {The shortest path length distribution follows directly from the void probability $\mathbb{P}(D > t)$.
+Conditioned on $\mathcal{P}$, the point processes $\{\Phi_i\}_{L_i \in \mathcal{P}}$ defined on distinct lines are independent one-dimensional \acp{PPP} with intensity $\mu$.
+Hence, conditioned on $\mathcal{P}$, events corresponding to disjoint path-length segments on different lines are independent.}

-\end{theorem} \begin{IEEEproof} The shortest path length distribution follows directly from the void probability $\mathbb{P}(D > t)$.
-Let us consider the counting measure notation for the point processes~\cite{chiu2013stochastic}, where $\Phi(A)$ denotes the number number of points of $\Phi$ within a path length $A$.
-Furthermore, $\Phi_{\rm x}$ represents the \ac{PPP} on $L_{\rm x}$.
-Then, the \ac{CCDF} is evaluated as:
+Using the counting measure notation for point processes~\cite{chiu2013stochastic}, where $\Phi(A)$ denotes the number of points of $\Phi$ within a path length $A$, and letting $\Phi_{\rm x}$ denote the PPP on $L_{\rm x}$, we first evaluate the conditional void probability: